Frequently Asked Questions

 - If you are a primary reservist on Class B reserve service of more than 180 days or a reservist on Class C, coverage is automatic for each period of service and is deemed to be twenty-four hours per day, seven days a week.

-What is the process if I am released medically from the CF?
+What is the process if I am released medically from the CAF?

-- SISIP FS is notified of your medical release;
+- SISIP Financial is notified of your medical release;

-- SISIP FS verifies your eligibility and informs Manulife Financial;
+- SISIP Financial verifies your eligibility and informs Manulife;

 - Your local Case Manager will give you the LTD claim package; and

-- Once all forms are received by Manulife Financial, you are informed of the decision.
+- Once all forms are received by Manulife, you are informed of the decision.

 Can I submit a claim if I select a voluntary or any other type of release?
 Yes.
 However, you must submit your claim within 120 days after your effective date of release and you must qualify as "totally disabled".

 When do I start receiving LTD benefits?
-Once you are approved, the LTD benefits are paid starting the day following your effective date of release from the CF.
+Once you are approved, the LTD benefits are paid starting the day following your effective date of release from the CAF.

 For how long can I receive LTD benefits?
 If you are medically released, your initial benefits terminate 24 months after your effective date of release.
 Medical reviews will be conducted at 12 and 18 months to determine your eligibility for continued benefits beyond the initial 24-month period.
 As long as you qualify as" totally disabled", you may be eligible for continued benefits up to your 65th birthday.